Other Names: Calquence®

-- Abnormal bleeding, which can very rarely be life threatening - symptoms may be coughing up blood, throwing up blood (may look a lot like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds or any other unusual bleeding.
+- Abnormal bleeding, which can be life-threatening – symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds or any other unusual bleeding.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical tram.

-- You may need to hold acalabrutinib for 3 to 7 days prior to, and for 3 to 7 days after some minor/major surgical procedures due to the risk of bleeding.
+- Acalabrutinib may need to be held for 3 to 7 days prior to, and for 3 to 7 days after some minor/major surgical procedures due to the risk of bleeding.
 Talk to your doctor and/or nurse for precautions you may need to take.
 Also, if you must have emergency surgery, tell the doctor that you are on acalabrutinib.

 How to Take Your Medication

-- Swallow the medicine whole with or without food daily, approximately 12 hours apart.
-Do not chew, break, or open it.
+- Swallow the medicine whole with water.
+You can take the medicine with or without food.
+Do not chew, break, or open capsules.

-- Missed dose: If a dose is missed by more than 3 hours, skip the missed dose and take your next dose at the scheduled time and contact your physician.
+- Missed dose: If a dose is missed by more than 3 hours, then skip the missed dose, and take your next dose at the scheduled time and contact your physician.
+If it is within 3 hours, you can still take it that same day.
 Do not take 2 doses at the same time or extra doses.